MedVertical

 Pure TypeScript — no JVM

-Under 100ms per resource.
-No Java, no cold start.
-Runs in any CI environment with Node.js.
+No Java runtime and no Java cold start.
+Runs in CI environments with Node.js.

 Root-cause drill-down